✨🎤 The CyberCup Show returns on 13 February 2026!

 • Wi-Fi or Ethernet depending on available infrastructure

-• 4G/5G option for sites without an appropriate network
+• 4G/5G option for sites without an adequate network

-• Super Quiz: 1 mistake = game over, engaging format
+• Super Quiz: 1 mistake = game over, addictive format

 • Local Leaderboard resettable at each site

-• Questions tailored to the industrial context (OT risks, physical access, BYOD, etc.)
+• Questions relevant to the industrial context (OT risks, physical access, BYOD, etc.)

 Rotation Organisation